-What Happens After a Stroke
+What Happens After A Stroke

 Do you know what do after a stroke?
 Strokes affect nearly 800,000 people in the US every year.
 Around a quarter of these are people who have suffered one in the past.

 Knowing what to do if you suspect someone is having a stroke is vitally important.
-The earlier treatment is received, the better their chance of recovery.
+The earlier stroke rehabilitation treatment is received, the better their chance of recovery.
 Delays can leave someone disabled or can even lead to death.

 The terrifying event has happened, but the thought of what happens next can be just as daunting.
 There is always hope of a full recovery even if you experience more than one stroke.